Darkhawk: Guardians of the Galaxy

-Chris would later turn up again at a meeting of great and powerful cosmic players set up by Starfox, brother to the Mad Titan Thanos.
-While going over the deceased cosmic brigand's last will and testament, this great congruence was attacked by the Cull Obsidian; The Black Order.
-Contracted by the death goddess Hela, to retrieve what was left of her former consort from their court.
-All while leaving the galaxian enclave to be sucked into an artificial black hole in order to cover their tracks.
+Chris would later turn up again at a meeting of great and powerful cosmic players set up by Starfox, brother of Thanos.
+While going over the deceased cosmic brigand's last will and testament, this great congruence was attacked by the Black Order.
 Powell would later find himself stranded in the middle of deep space while being brought into the clutches of the Universal Church of Truth.
 They had him in a mental simulation where he believed himself to have been separated from Razor, run through and across time and space; seeing past, present and future iterations of himself while in the black hole, only to finally find release in the care of a ship piloted by the Kree, Shi'ar and Skrulls.
 Three races whom are known to be the bitterest enemies in the universe, his final hallucination stems to finding himself a child again while adorning his Raptor body.
 Something, he confirms to his shock and horror when he takes off his helmet only to see his child-like visage staring back at him in the mirror.